 - Beeping: You could have a single beep or a series of beeps.
 Some could be short, and others long.
-We will go into the various beeps and their meanings later in this article.
+If your motherboard has it, you might have to connect a speaker to the header pin connectors.

-- Power light: It could be that you hear nothing and only see a power light.
+- Power light: You could hear nothing and only see a power light.

 - Cooling fans: Your computer could have the fans spinning and nothing else much happening.